-The Ohio works now program provides additional food assistance benefits to food assistance assistance groups with minor children and employed parents to help offset the cost of being employed.
-The Ohio works now food assistance benefit is part of the temporary assistance for needy families program (TANF) and therefore is subject to the requirements of Title IV-A of the "Social Security Act," 110 Stat.
+The Ohio works now (OWN) program provides additional food assistance benefits to supplemental nutrition assistance program (SNAP) assistance groups with minor children and employed parents to help offset the cost of being employed.
+The OWN food assistance benefit is part of the temporary assistance for needy families program (TANF) and therefore is subject to the requirements of Title IV-A of the "Social Security Act," 110 Stat.
 2113 (1996), 42 U.S.C.
 601.

-(A) Who will receive the Ohio works now food assistance benefit?
+(A) Who will receive the OWN food assistance benefit?

-(1) Participation in the Ohio works now program is determined automatically on a monthly basis based on data in the client registry information system-enhanced (CRIS-E).
+(1) Participation in the OWN program is determined automatically on a monthly basis based on data in the statewide automated eligibility system.

-(2) For members of a food assistance assistance group to receive the Ohio works now benefit, data in CRIS-E must indicate the assistance group:
+(2) For members of a SNAP assistance group to receive the OWN benefit, data in the statewide automated eligibility system must indicate the assistance group:

 (a) Includes a minor child as defined in rule 5101:1-1-01 of the Administrative Code and the biological or adoptive parents of the minor child residing in the same household; or a pregnant woman with no other children who is at least in her sixth month of pregnancy; and

 (b) At least one parent must be working thirty hours per week, with the exception of a single parent with a child under age six who is required to work twenty hours per week.
 Two-parent households are required to work a combined fifty-five hours per week with one parent working at least thirty hours per week.

 (c) Meets federal TANF requirements under Title IV-A of the "Social Security Act," 110 Stat.
 2113 (1996), 42 U.S.C.
 601, including citizenship.